 The road from the airport is fringed by expensive hotel chains to accommodate foreign travelers drawn by business to this high-tech hub, and, sometimes, prodigal children visiting from recently-set-up homes far far away.
 Madras, with more engineering colleges than any other city in India, ships out thousands of software engineers to countries like the United States each year.

 But underneath all these nouveau trappings, the city holds rigidly on to a culture shaped by centuries of tradition.
-And, it’s true, women usually don’t wear the
+And, it’s true, women usually don’t wear the pants, if you know what I mean.

 A few years back, traveling around Madras on a work assignment to explore the reasons behind why India produces so many engineers and doctors compared to the United States, I interviewed families and students in the city.
 While more and more women were becoming engineers and going out of their homes to work, some things remained unchanged: most are found husbands for and married off as soon as they’ve stepped into their early 20s.
 And while some continue to bring in the bread and butter it, they are also expected to return to more traditional roles in their families the minute they stepped in through their homes’ thresholds.